Skip to content

 Shuffle data

 When running distributed queries, data needs to be transferred in between the nodes.
-Polars on-premises requires a configuration for this storage location.
+Polars On-Prem requires a configuration for this storage location.
 You should decide and benchmark which location is the best for your infrastructure, as it has a large impact on query execution times.

 Worker local storage